-Over the past thirty-nine years, Douglas Provencher has applied his experience and expertise to helping his clients throughout the California Bay Area.
+Since 1977, Douglas Provencher has applied his experience and expertise to helping his clients throughout the California Bay Area.
 His background includes representing individuals and businesses in contract disputes, insolvency cases, professional liability lawsuits, real estate matters and more.
 He has tried numerous jury and court cases in both state and federal courts with an excellent record of beneficial results.
 The California State Bar certifies Mr. Provencher as a specialist in Bankruptcy Law.
-He conducts a monthly bankruptcy workshop for low-income residents in Marin, Sonoma, Lake and Mendocino Counties as part of the California Rural Legal Assistance office.
+He conducts regular bankruptcy workshops for low-income residents in Marin, Sonoma, Lake and Mendocino Counties as part of the California Rural Legal Assistance office.

 Born in Detroit, Michigan, Doug stayed in California after a tour in Vietnam with the United States Army.
-He attended laws school at night while working to support his family.
-He enjoys using his Leica film camera and his newer digital Leica camera to capture photographs around the Bay Area.
+He attended law school at night while working to support his family.

 Westec v Stimson-Sonoma County.
 Obtained a judgment for more than $400,000 in a jury trial asserting claims for breach of contract and fraud in the sale of a winery.
 Plumb v.
 Utah-Utah.
 One of four lawyers for approximately 15,000 depositors seeking over $106 million resulting from five failed thrift institutions in Utah.
 Settlement resulted in depositors receiving $100 million.